- What is the Basque Culinary World Prize?

 - The winner has to demonstrate through concrete action the transforming power of gastronomy with projects linked to topics such as culinary innovation, health, nutrition, education, the environment, social development or, more generally, through actions that have a positive impact on the food industry.
 The Prize Jury will deliberate to decide which finalist best represents this ethos of the BCWP.
 There is no formal weighting of the criteria – it is up to the jury to decide.

-- Can a member of the BCC, its Board of Trustees, the International Committee, the Prize Committee or the Jury be nominated?No.
+- Can a member of the BCC, its Board of Trustees, the International Committee, the Technical Committee or the Jury be nominated?No.

-- Is the number of nominations received by a candidate taken into account when the finalists are selected by the Prize Committee?
+- Is the number of nominations received by a candidate taken into account when the finalists are selected by the Technical Committee?

 - No, the purpose of the nomination process is to compile a list of potential winners.
 Whether a person is nominated once or receives dozens of nominations, their nomination is given equal consideration by the Prize Committee.